FlexNet Update FAQ

 - Can I run new pgroupd with older lmgrd versions?

-We recommend you shutdown any currently running license services and replace (see below) the FlexNet utlities with version 126.96.36.199 or newer.
-After installing the updated utilitiies, restart your license service by entering lmgrd.rc start.
+We recommend you shutdown any currently running license services (daemons) and replace (see below) the FlexNet daemons and utilities with version 18.104.22.168 or newer.
+After installing the updated utilities, restart your license service by entering lmgrd.rc start.
 (Windows and OS X users, please refer your respective sections in the PGI Installation Guide for information on stopping and restarting your license services.)
 Once the license service is restarted, any client using the license service should benefit from the update.
 You can verify which version is running by following the steps outlined below.

 Yes.
 They should work as before.